-In the present study, we found initial support for a 1-factor and a 2-factor model.
-A finding of support for both a 1- and 2-factor model in relation to model fit is supported by previous publications.
-Notably, our fit indices are similar to Moerhing and colleagues findings from 2018 (Moehring et al., 2018), and may be taken as further confirmation of preferred model, measurement invariance was tested for this model.
+In this study, we investigated measurement invariance for gender, age, and educational attainment.
+As the one-factor model was the preferred model, measurement invariance was tested for this model.
 For gender, we found support for configural and scalar measurement invariance, meaning that both the factor structure and metrics are comparable for men and women.
 This is in line with previous publications (Moehring et al., 2018; Peng et al., 2012), and further strengthens the evidence that AUDIT is a relevant and suitable questionnaire for men and women and that comparisons between them are meaningful.
 Our findings also supported the notion of configural and scalar measurement invariance across categories of age and education.
 The finding regarding measurement invariance is contrary to the findings reported from a Finnish population study (von der Pahlen et al., 2008), where they reported evidence of measurement non-invariance across age groups for men.
-Based on our findings, we therefore believe that the factor structure is comparable across age and education categories, and that comparisons between different age or educational groups can be b Model not identified: Covariance matrix of latent variables was not positive definite, and standard errors could not be identified.
-Problem involving factor 2 and readily relied on.
+Based on our findings, we therefore believe that the factor structure is comparable across age and education categories, and that comparisons between different age or educational groups can be readily relied on.